TrushilBudhia/E-Commerce-Back-End/README.md

 ```

 ## Assets
-The link to a guide video that demonstrates the applications functionality:
+The link to a guide video that demonstrates the applications functionality: [Guide Video](https://www.youtube.com/watch?v=WXGqVYS2hd8)

 The following images shows the functionality of the application:

 ![E-Commerce Back End screenshot of GET all Categories.](./assets/images/E-Commerce-Back-End-Preview-1.jpg)